 Primitives

-Primitives are building blocks that bridge the gap between scripts and hardware interactions.
+Primitives are building blocks that bridge the gap between and hardware interactions.
 They serve as functions that are called by scripts to perform operations such as reading data from sensors, controlling actuators, and generally working with peripherals.
 With primitives, you can use the power of scripting to control and monitor hardware components without having to dive into complex hardware-specific code every time you want to change the behavior of a device.

 The primary purposes of Primitives in the Uniot include: